-Pure Storage, Inc. (PSTG) CEO Charlie Giancarlo on Q1 2021 Results - Earnings Call Transcript

 Good afternoon everyone.
 Thank you for joining us on today's earnings call.

-I hope you your family, friends and colleagues are all healthy and staying well.
+I hope you, your family, friends, and colleagues are all healthy and staying well.
 As you will have noted at the beginning of this call, Matt Danziger, our Head of Investor Relations is no longer with us.
-Matt died unexpectedly last month from a non-COVID related heart attack, due to an undiagnosed genetic cardiovascular disease.
-Matt was healthy, vital and intelligent and always a joy to work with and spend time with.
+Matt died unexpectedly last month from a non-COVID-related heart attack, due to an undiagnosed genetic cardiovascular disease.
+Matt was healthy, vital, and intelligent and always a joy to work with and spend time with.
 He touched the lives of everyone he met and his passing has saddened us all.
 Our hearts go out to his family and friends.

 I'd also like to take a moment to share my thoughts on the current health crisis that has affected everyone around the world.
-Some of you may know that I contracted COVID-19 in mid-March.
-And that experience has provided me with a deep personal appreciation for this virus and its impact.
+Some of you may know that I contracted COVID-19 in mid-March, and that experience has provided me with a deep personal appreciation for this virus and its impact.

-The changes in people's lives and livelihoods are truly extraordinary.
-And our expectations of what is or will be normal is forever changed.
-Every day each new report on the crisis brings an uneasy mixture of anxiety, uncertainty and hope about the future.
+The changes in people's lives and livelihoods are truly extraordinary, and our expectations of what is or will be normal is forever changed.
+Every day, each new report on the crisis brings an uneasy mixture of anxiety, uncertainty, and hope about the future.
 The global Pure team has had the great fortune of being able to work virtually.
-So we are inspired by and appreciative of the world's first responders and essential workers.
+So, we are inspired by and appreciative of the world's first responders and essential workers.
 We thank all those who have provided the services that have been critical to meeting our basic needs and tending to the well-being of others during this time.

 Within Pure, every group has handled this crisis with courage and responsibility, steadfast in their mission to help our customers and our company.
-We continue to demonstrate that Pure has best in class teams and that our products and services are simple, reliable and trusted.
+We continue to demonstrate that Pure has best-in-class teams, and that our products and services are simple, reliable, and trusted.
 It is this potent combination that enables Pure to solve the critical and immediate needs of our current and new customers.

-This past quarter especially we were proud to be relied on to deliver products and services to critical infrastructure on the front lines, including hospitals, labs, governments, schools, banks, communication systems, research institutions and first responders.
-Our highly automated systems, enabled customers and our partners to remotely install; and manage our products and solutions within an hour or two rather than days.
+This past quarter especially, we were proud to be relied on to deliver products and services to critical infrastructure on the front lines, including hospitals, labs, governments, schools, banks, communication systems, research institutions, and first responders.
+Our highly automated systems enabled customers and our partners to remotely install and manage our products and solutions within an hour or two rather than days.

 A major state government was hit with a ransomware attack in the early days of the crisis.
 Pure was able to rapidly deliver our ransomware solution providing protection against future attacks.
-A major collaboration network increased their pure footprint, after a huge increase in traffic and demand from new customers due to COVID-19.
+A major collaboration network increased their pure footprint after a huge increase in traffic and demand from new customers due to COVID-19.
 The customer chose Pure because they experienced failures in their installed base of legacy solutions under the high load and were unable to obtain new product from those vendors to scale their systems.
-Pure was able to deliver and install Pure solutions into the customers production network within 24 hours of our first call.
+Pure was able to deliver and install Pure solutions into the customer’s production network within 24 hours of our first call.

-A retail customer suddenly needed all of their employees to work from home when previously few did rapidly increasing the load on their infrastructure.
-We've made this a smooth transition with robust remote capabilities and Pure as-a-Service, our true multi-cloud consumption based contract.
+A retail customer suddenly needed all of their employees to work from home when previously few did, rapidly increasing the load on their infrastructure.
+We've made this a smooth transition with robust remote capabilities and Pure as-a-Service, our true multi-cloud, consumption-based contract.

 In each case, Pure was able to deliver and install products expeditiously, enabling customers to be in full production within 72 hours and in some cases sooner from the first call.
-Our technology is also enabling those in search of a cure for the scourge, or tracing the spread of the virus or in analyzing the structure and behavior of the disease.
-We have donated our products to companies involved in the fight against COVID-19 including shipping FlashBlades to folding at home, an organization focused on simulating the dynamics of COVID-19 proteins to find new therapeutic solutions through crowd computing.
-I am proud of our supply chain and customer support performance and resiliency, which not only maintained the high level of service and support our customers demand, but when above those expectations to serve customers with critical needs.
+Our technology is also enabling those in search of a cure for this scourge or tracing the spread of the virus or in analyzing the structure and behavior of the disease.
+We have donated our products to companies involved in the fight against COVID-19 including shipping FlashBlades to Folding@home, an organization focused on simulating the dynamics of COVID-19 proteins to find new therapeutic solutions through crowd computing.
+I am proud of our supply chain and customer support performance and resiliency, which not only maintained the high level of service and support our customers demand, but went above those expectations to serve customers with critical needs.

-Pure is global supply chain strategy and are now fully tested business continuity plan prepared us well for this crisis.
-We continue to lead with innovation across all aspects of the business and our performance this past quarter was another validation of our modern data experience strategy, helping customers transform their storage operations to be simple, reliable, fast and flexible.
+Pure’s global supply chain strategy and our now fully tested business continuity plan prepared us well for this crisis.
+We continue to lead with innovation across all aspects of the business and our performance this past quarter was another validation of our modern data experience strategy, helping customers transform their storage operations to be simple, reliable, fast, and flexible.

 I was very pleased with our financial performance for this past very unique quarter as year-over-year revenues grew 12% to $367 million.
 Our revenue performance was broad based across all products and services, including the continuing strength in our FlashBlade offering and our subscription services.

-Sales of our portfolio solutions including both flash array and FlashBlade together continued to grow and existing customers increased their footprint in the quarter.
+Sales of our portfolio solutions, including both FlashArray and FlashBlade together continued to grow and existing customers increased their footprint in the quarter.
 FlashBlade solution sales to both new and existing customers also grew year-over-year and now represent approximately 15% of our total sales.
-Earlier this month, we announced the release of Purity 3.0 on FlashBlade, which adds significant new features to the world's most performing file and object platform.
+Earlier this month, we announced the release of Purity 3.0 on FlashBlade, which adds significant new features to the world's most performant file and object platform.

 In this latest release, we've added simple and efficient file and object replication for disaster recovery in hybrid cloud as well as Kerberos and NFS 4.1 support.
-These features expand FlashBlades broad range of use cases including modern analytics, rapid restore and ransomware.
+These features expand FlashBlade’s broad range of use cases including modern analytics, rapid restore, and ransomware.

-Customers have rewarded our leadership and innovation with nearly 100 organizations to-date each spending more than $1 million in FlashBlade to consolidate their unstructured data for their growing list of modern high performance applications.
+Customers have rewarded our leadership and innovation with nearly 100 organizations to date each spending more than $1 million in FlashBlade to consolidate their unstructured data for their growing list of modern, high-performance applications.

 Pure's subscription services had an outstanding quarter.
-Subscription services include our non-disruptive Evergreen services, Pure as-a-Service and Cloud Block Store for multi-cloud environments.
+Subscription services include our non-disruptive Evergreen services, Pure as-a-Service, and Cloud Block Store for multi-cloud environments.
 Evergreen reduces the risk and economics for customers by ensuring that Pure's on-premise systems never grow old.
 After seven years, competitors are still playing catch up to Pure's Evergreen program of continuous non-disruptive upgrades, providing customers a subscription to innovation rather than a contract for obsolescence.

-But Pure has leapfrogged yet again, with our Pure as-a-Service offering, also reducing the risk and economics of storage in the multi-cloud age.
-Customers leveraging Pure as-a-Service have the flexibility to determine their cash and capital commitments in the short as well as the long-term, the flexibility to own or to subscribe and the flexibility to change where they place their data at any time.
+But Pure has leapfrogged yet again with our Pure as-a-Service offering, also reducing the risk and economics of storage in the multi-cloud age.
+Customers leveraging Pure as-a-Service have the flexibility to determine their cash and capital commitments in the short as well as the long term, the flexibility to own or to subscribe and the flexibility to change where they place their data at any time.
 They have the freedom of a multi-cloud contract for storage and to only pay for what they use, when they use it, regardless of where they place their data.

-Customer flexibility through Pure as-as-Service is the right option in this uncertain COVID environment, particularly in a period where it may be difficult to predict long-term requirements.
-In Q1, a large U.S. National Bank as a net new logo made a multimillion dollar commitment to Pure's entire portfolio and specifically our Pure as-a-Service offering to transform their storage needs and move off of a legacy vendors disruptive refreshed storage model.
+Customer flexibility through Pure as-a-Service is the right option in this uncertain COVID environment, particularly in a period where it may be difficult to predict long-term requirements.
+In Q1, a large U.S. national bank as a net new logo made a multimillion dollar commitment to Pure's entire portfolio and specifically our Pure as-a-Service offering to transform their storage needs and move off of a legacy vendor’s disruptive refresh storage model.

-This pandemic has changed the way we work with the speed far beyond any pundits predictions for technology alone.
-There is an increased and likely permanent customer demand for greater hands free management, automation, consolidation and flexible consumption models.
+This pandemic has changed the way we work with the speed far beyond any pundit’s predictions for technology alone.
+There is an increased and likely permanent customer demand for greater hands-free management, automation, consolidation, and flexible consumption models.
 Pure has a great lead in these capabilities as I shared in the customer examples and demand and interest for Pure as-a-Service has increased dramatically.

 Moving on to Q2.
 It is now right to state that there are uncertainties in the global economy and unpredictability in the IT market as customers focus on the urgent push out the nearly important and reassess ongoing IT initiatives.
 Customers are reevaluating their spending in all areas as they navigate their own challenging environments.
 We have taken these dynamics and uncertainties into account with our measured Q2 expectations.